Graduate Certificate in Global Medieval Studies

 Certificate Completion Requirements

-1. Successful completion (“B” or better) of four 200-level classes from the current list of approved classes, as follows:
+1. Successful completion (“B” or better) of four 200-level classes from the current list of approved courses, as follows:

 • One LAMAR (“Late Antique, Medieval, and Renaissance”) methodology course (usually in Fall)